Small Animal Dentistry

 A thorough physical exam combined with appropriate laboratory work can determine if this is the case.

 Dental X-Rays allow us to see structures of the tooth and bone below the gum line.
 Many patients, especially those with advanced periodontal disease, may require dental x-rays to fully evaluate the structures hidden below the gums.
-(Dental x-rays are currently only available at the Country Club Animal Clinic.)
+(Dental x-rays are currently available at Bear Creek Animal Clinic and Country Club Animal Clinic.)

 Does My Pet Have To Have Anesthesia To Have Its Teeth Cleaned?